vincios/rpi-setup-old/backup-and-restores.md

 ## Immich
 To backup and restore the Immich database, follow the official [wiki](https://immich.app/docs/administration/backup-and-restore).

-If you have added the [postgres backup image](https://github.com/prodrigestivill/docker-postgres-backup-local) to your `docker-compose.yml` file (like stated in the wiki above), so the dump will be automatically stored in the directory
+If you have added the [postgres backup image](https://github.com/prodrigestivill/docker-postgres-backup-local) to your `docker-compose.yml` file (like stated in the wiki above), the dump will be automatically stored in the directory

 ```
 your-immich-docker-folder/db_dumps